From LOS Warmachine University

 - The free attack he gains is a normal attack, not a free CRA (although he can use the free attack as part of a whole new CRA with different participants, if you want.)

-- The type of attack that is generated (Infernal Ruling)
+- The type of attack that is generated by Black Spot

-- The permisssiveness of "make one additional melee or ranged attack" is a bit unclear.
+- The wording of "make one additional melee or ranged attack" is a bit unclear on what the intent is, but the Infernal Ruling is:

 Essentially, Black Spot doesn't impose any restrictions on the type of attack you make ... but neither does it lift any restrictions you already have.

-- This means that a model can be in either of these two cases:
+- Thus a model can be in one of these cases:

 - If you have a special rule that lets you make both ranged and melee attacks in the same activation, and as many as you like (such as Dual Attack) then any Black Spot attacks you get can be either ranged or melee, your choice.